 We are now licensed to sell CBG as transport fuel, a direct replacement for compressed natural gas vehicle fuel known as ‘NGV’.
 The future for biogas in Thailand is biomethane – a clean, renewable fuel that is 100% Thai.
 It will be sold to NGV customers through existing NGV fuel stations or to industrial buyers.
-In future we look forward to selling 100% Thai biomethane into Thailand’s natural gas pipeline network thereby reducing the demand for LNG imports.
+In future we look forward to selling 100% Thai biomethane into PTT’s natural gas pipeline network thereby reducing the demand for LNG imports.

 INDONESIA PALM OIL BIOGAS CLUSTER PROJECT

+Asia Biogas estimates that anaerobic digestion of palm oil industry waste in Indonesia can produce about 5 billion Nm3 of biomethane, equivalent to 13% of the country’s natural gas consumption.
 We are working on the first cluster in East Kalimantan.
 With the support of environmentally-conscious investors, carbon offset buyers and the Indonesian government we aim to bring positive change to the palm oil industry.